Last Updated: September 13, 2021

 So, start by defining your goals and then brainstorm a few questions to ask your respondents.

-Then sign up for a free trial and start designing your assessment.
+Then sign up for a free trial and start designing your survey or assessment.
 Come back to this post and check off each idea as you work on your assessment.

 It will take some work and testing to get it right.
-But with this list of good assessment design examples and templates to help you get started, you can’t go wrong.
+But with this list of good survey design examples and templates to help you get started, you can’t go wrong.

 About the author: